BramAlkema/bitmap2svg/bitmap2svg/README.md

 # Bitmap2SVG

-Bitmap2SVG is a hybrid Potrace and geometry-based vectorization pipeline designed to convert flat-color logos into scalable vector graphics (SVG).
+Bitmap2SVG is a geometry-based vectorization pipeline that uses OpenCV contours to convert flat-color logos into scalable vector graphics (SVG).
 This project leverages various image processing techniques, including k-means clustering, Ramer-Douglas-Peucker simplification, and swarm optimization, to produce high-quality vector representations of bitmap images.

 ## Features

 - **Image Ingestion**: Load and normalize images in various formats.
 - **Segmentation**: Segment images into layers using k-means clustering.
-- **Vectorization**: Convert bitmap images to vector paths using Potrace.
+- **Vectorization**: Convert bitmap images to vector paths using OpenCV contours.
 - **Simplification**: Simplify polylines with the Ramer-Douglas-Peucker algorithm.
 - **Bezier Fitting**: Fit cubic Bézier curves to polylines for smoother paths.
 - **Quality Assurance**: Evaluate generated SVGs against original images using metrics like SSIM and edge IoU.